flub78/multitenant/doc/code_generation.md

 ### The template directory

-It contains all the templates.
+It contains all the templates, optionally in sub directories.

 ### The result directory